-The Precinct has associations with the descendants of its early inhabitants as well as special interest groups and organisations, such as the Friends of Glenburn.
-However much these groups value their association with the place, there is no evidence to suggest that this value is shared with the wider ACT community or with a particular cultural group.
+The Precinct has associations with the descendants of its early inhabitants, such as represented by the McInnes Reunion Committee, as well as special interest groups and organisations, such as the Friends of Glenburn, the Canberra Institute of Technology, ACT Parks and Conservation, National Parks Association, and the Canberra Bushwalking Club.
+These groups run regular visits to the Precinct with participation usually between 15 and 30 people, suggesting visitation rates of a few hundred people each year.
+However, as much as these groups value their association with the place, the visitor numbers are still quite low and there is no evidence to suggest that this value is shared with the wider ACT community or with a particular cultural group.